-Overall, I'm happy with the negotiated price and terms of the deal.
+Overall, both the buyer and I were happy with the negotiated price and terms of the deal.

 Transferring the Business and Challenges

-If you are wondering how to transfer an Amazon FBA business…well, it's not easy.
-There are several hoops you have to jump through, but everything was done in compliance with Amazon.
+If you are wondering how to transfer an Amazon FBA business… well, it's not easy.
+The whole process involved several hoops to jump through, but everything was done in compliance with Amazon.
 So what did the sales process look like?

 Before I listed the business for sale on Empire Flippers, I had done a bunch of prep work on my own.
 In addition to the 8 products for this brand, I also had another dozen or so products on the SAME Amazon account.